reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell-SharePoint-Storage-Reporting.md

 > Omit `Select-Object -First 10` if all sites need to be monitored.

+> add the parameter -IncludeOneDriveSites to consider OneDrive sites

 ## Conclusion

 PowerShell can help monitor storage within the tenant